Progressus-io/postnl-for-woocommerce/readme.txt

 == Changelog ==

 = 5.7.2 (2025-xx-xx) =
-* Fix: Single label now printed according to the selected start position.
+* Fix   : Single label now printed according to the selected start position.
-* Fix: Checkout not working properly with PostNL Address Fields disabled.
+* Fix   : Checkout not working properly with PostNL Address Fields disabled.
-* Fix: Cut Off time default value to prevent "Wrong format for cut off time!" checkout error for new installations.
+* Fix   : Cut Off time default value to prevent "Wrong format for cut off time!" checkout error for new installations.
+* Tweak : Use `plugins_loaded` hook to add the shipping method for Flexible shipping and Polylang plugins compatibility.

 = 5.7.1 (2025-03-19) =
 * Fix: Fatal error when editing pages with certain themes.